INTRODUCTION

 - Password: Your-Wifi-Password

-- Wireless LAN country: Your coutry, i.e. CZ if you are in the Czech Republic or FR if you are in France
+- Wireless LAN country: Your country code (for example, CZ for Czech Republic or FR for France)

 - Set locale settings

-- Time zone: select your own time zone
+- Time zone: Choose your local time zone

-In SERVICES, make sure you select Enable SSH and Use password authentication.
-SSH is the remote access protocol that will allow you to access the Raspberry Pi via your Mac's Terminal.app over your Wifi connection.
-It’s not enabled by default, unless you check this box, and have a username and password set.
+SSH is the remote access protocol that allows you to connect to the Raspberry Pi from your Mac’s Terminal over your Wi-Fi network.
+It is not enabled by default, so be sure to check this option and have both a username and password set.

 # Install nmap:sudo port install nmap

-Once you installed nmap, type this command in your Terminal.app to list all devices that are connected to you local network:
+Once you’ve installed nmap, open Terminal and run the following command to list all devices connected to your local network:

-Alternatively, instead of using nmap, you can also connect to your router and look up the local IP address of your Raspberry Pi there...
+Alternatively, if you prefer not to use nmap, you can also log into your router's admin interface and look up the local IP address assigned to your Raspberry Pi there.
+Most routers have a section showing all connected devices.

 4 - Connect to your Raspberry Pi via SSH

-# Replace the IP Address with your own local IP Address:ssh term7@192.168.1.123
+# Use your own local IP Address, i.e.:ssh term7@192.168.1.123

 Congratulations!
-You should now be connected to your Raspberry Pi!
+You're now connected to your Raspberry Pi via SSH!

 SECURITY